lpoto/telescope-tasks.nvim/README.md

         layout = "center", -- "bottom" | "left" | "right" | "center"
-        scale = 0.4, -- output window to editor size ratio -- NOTE: layout and scale are only relevant when style == "float" },
+        scale = 0.4, -- output window to editor size ratio -- NOTE: layout and scale are only relevant when style == "float" terminal = false, -- Open terminal when toggling output but there is no available output },
       -- other picker setup values
     },